Ace Austin: ABC (2023–2024)

 On February 25, 2023, Ace Austin and Chris Bey, better known as ABC, defeated the Motor City Machine Guns (Alex Shelley and Chris Sabin) to capture the Impact World Tag Team Championships and bringing them back to Bullet Club.
 On July 15, at Slammiversary, Austin and Bey lost the tag titles to Subculture in a four-way tag team match also involving Rich Swann and Sami Callihan, and Moose and Brian Myers, after The Rascalz (Zachary Wentz and Trey Miguel) interfered in the match.
 On July 20, during the rematch, The Rascalz once again cost Austin and Bey their rematch against Subculture for the Impact World Tag Team Championships.
 However, on Impact 1000, Austin and Bey were involved in a Feast or Fired match where Bey secured one of the cases which contained a future Impact World Tag Team Championship title shot.
 On October 5, it was announced that Bey and Austin would invoke the title shot at Bound for Glory against new Impact World Tag Team Champions The Rascalz, where they won to become two-time Impact Tag Team Champions.
-On March 8, 2024 at Sacrifice, Austin and Bey lost the tag titles to The System members Brian Myers and Eddie Edwards, ending their reign at 134 days, only to regained them at Slammiversary on July 20.
+On March 8, 2024, at Sacrifice, Austin and Bey lost the tag titles to The System members Brian Myers and Eddie Edwards, ending their reign at 134 days, only to regained them at Slammiversary on July 20.
 On September 13 at Victory Road, Austin and Bey lost the tag titles back to Myers and Edwards, ending their third reign at 55 days.
+At Bound for Glory, Austin and Bey competed in a Three-way Full Metal Mayhem match for the TNA World Tag Team Championship which was won by The Hardys.